North Central Province, Sri Lanka: History

 The North Central province is home to the ancient cities of Anuradhapura and Polonnaruwa, both of which were historical capitals of Sri Lanka during ancient times.
 The two cities were the capitals of the Anuradhapura kingdom (437 BCE–1017 CE) and the Polonnaruwa kingdom (1070–1232) respectively.
+As a result, there are many culturally and historically important ancient sites in this province.

 The provinces of Sri Lanka were established by the British in 1833.
 In independent Sri Lanka, provinces did not have any legal status or power until 1987, when the 13th Amendment to the Constitution of Sri Lanka established provincial councils.

-The centralised system of Sri Lanka, which is a unitary state, failed to satisfy the aspirations of the people.
-There was growing insistence on decentralisation of administrative processes to achieve rapid economic and social development of the country.

 The North Central Provincial Council is the main administrative and control body in the North Central Province.

 Geography

 The province has an area of 10,472 km^{2} and a population of 1,266,663.
 It is the largest province by area, covering 16% of the total land area of Sri Lanka.
 The province consists two districts, Polonnaruwa and Anuradhapura; the Anuradhapura district is the largest district in Sri Lanka by area.

 The province has a semi-arid climate and most forests situated in the province are Sri Lankan dry-zone dry evergreen forests.

-The province is also referred to as Wew Bendi Rajje due to the sheer amount of medium and large scale tanks situated in the province, with more than 3000.
+The province is also referred to as Wew Bendi Rajje due to the many tanks (reservoirs) situated in the province, with more than 3000.
+Tanks were essential to manage water supplies in this dry province, and allowed Anuradhapura to develop into a large city as early as 437 BCE.
 More than 65% of the province’s population depend on basic agriculture and agricultural based industries.

-The North Central province has innumerable potential for investors to start their businesses, specially agriculture, agricultural based industries and livestock sectors.